Wanqi9Hu/Depression/README.md

 ## Introduction

   Currently, Major depressive disorder (MDD) is among the most common mental illnesses.
 Individuals have resorted to expressing their emotional feelings on social media resulting in several depressive sentiment messages on Twitter.
-The paper analyses four models with natural language processing techniques for the detection of depressive tendency of tweets; these models include:
+The project analyses four models with natural language processing techniques for the detection of depressive tendency of tweets; these models include:
 * SVM with Tf-Idf statistics
 * Naive Bayes with Tf-Idf statistics
 * LSTM with word2Vec statistics